gbif/hp-swissnatcoll/en/data-aggregator-about.md

 # Managing Team
 DAGI is currently managed by the GBIF Swiss Node ([GBIF.ch](https://www.gbif.org/country/CH/summary){:target="_blank"}), affiliated to the InfoSpecies data center Info fauna ([infofauna.ch](https://www.infofauna.ch/fr#gsc.tab=0){:target="_blank"}).
-For questions regarding DAGI, please send an email to [contact-swissnatcoll@infofauna.ch](mailto:contact-swissnatcoll@infofauna.ch).
+For questions regarding DAGI, please send an email to [contact@gbif.ch](mailto:contact@gbif.ch).
 We will be happy to provide you answers and support or address you to the correct person.

 # Open-source Application

 One of the project’s main goals was to make the entire application open-source.
-Since July 2025, anyone can view the code on the [GitHub repository of DAGI](https://github.com/zebbra/data_aggregator/tree/develop){:target="_blank"} and suggests changes or improvements.
+Since July 2025, anyone can view the code on the [GitHub repository of DAGI](https://github.com/zebbra/data_aggregator/tree/develop){:target="_blank"} and suggest changes or improvements.
 Another key goal was to ensure a modular design, allowing new features to be added easily without disrupting the existing functionality already in use.
 This project is licensed under the GNU Affero General Public License v3.0.
 The details can be found on the GitHub repository.

 {% include back-to-top.html %}